 The Secret to Scrum's Success

 The direct answer is that Scrum is simple, straightforward, and easy to implement.
-While there are a number of other iterative and incremental development methdologies out there (eXtreme Programming, Crystal Clear, Agile Unified Process, etc), Scrum is on the simple side.
-Not only because of its inherent characteristics, but also because it has well documented use cases.
+While there are a number of other iterative and incremental development methodologies out there (eXtreme Programming, Crystal Clear, Agile Unified Process, etc), Scrum is on the simple side.
+Not only because of its inherent characteristics but also because it has well-documented use cases.
 In other words: in part, Scrum is successful simply because it's popular.
 So why is it popular?

 The reasons behind the increased performance of Scrum teams are manifold.
 For one, of course, Scrum is a mature framework of development and project management.
 With frequent iterations and continuous feedback, it helps make sure that the delivered end product suits customer needs.
 The ability to change requirements on the fly makes sure the project is not derailed.

 In addition to good processes, however, Scrum also comes with its psychological benefits.
 It builds on psychological mechanisms and smart motivation to help teams enhance their performance.

 - Feedback gathered from stakeholders, customers and end-users throughout the process of development

 - Fast reaction to changing requirements

 - 1-4 week sprints provide a sense of urgency, increasing the dev team's velocity

 - Shippable increments are delivered early and often, enabling stakeholders to provide feedback